Calle Tarata

-Tarata Street (Calle Tarata), known also as the Solidarity Promenade (Paseo de la Solidaridad), is a pedestrian street in Miraflores, Lima, Peru.
-It runs from west to east for 2 blocks, and is located next to José Larco Avenue.
+Tarata Street (Calle Tarata) is a pedestrian street in Miraflores, Lima, Peru.
+It runs from east to west for 2 blocks, and is located adjacent to José Larco Avenue.
+It is best known for the 1992 terrorist attack carried out by the Shining Path at its second block.

+Name

+The street is named after the province of the same name, located in the department of Tacna.
+It is also known as the Solidarity Promenade (Paseo de la Solidaridad) since 1994.